Michalous/travel-app/README.md

 ## Usage

 We created the travel app using what we have learned so far from the Bootcamp.
-These includes Html, Javascript, CSS, Bootsrap
+These includes Html, Javascript, CSS, and Bootstrap.